DISS-dev-team/DA-Doc/reports.md

 Send it to the registered mail and confirm sending the email.

 <img src= "_media/Steps Report.jpeg" alt="" >

-Click the “Share” icon at the top.

-Select the format (excel or PDF).

-Send it to the registered mail and confirm sending the email.

 ## Excel Report Example